Flokots/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * `01` and `10` are considered the same combination of two digits `0` and `1`
 * Print only the smallest combination of two digits
 * Numbers should be printed in ascending order, with two digits
+### 11. The success combination in business is: Do what you do better ... and: do more of what you do...
+Write a program that prints all possible different combinations of three digits.
+* Numbers must be separated by `,` , followed by a space
+* The three digits must be different
+* `012`, `120`, `102`, `021`, `201`, `210` are considered the same combination of the three digits `0`, `1` and `2`
+* Print only the smallest combination of three digits
+* Numbers should be printed in ascending order, with three digits